Understanding Your CP75 Notice

 What do I need to send?

-Please refer to the Form 886-H we sent with your notice.
+Refer to the enclosed forms we sent with your notice.
 There is a separate form for each item being audited that explains what supporting documentation to send.

 What if I can’t provide the requested documentation?